ETHICS OF SCIENTIFIC PUBLICATIONS

 4.1.
-Support the editorial staff of the magazine in reviewing claims to the ethical aspects of published materials and help to interact with other magazines and/or publishers, if this contributes to the fulfillment of the duties of editors.
+Support the editorial staff of the Journal in reviewing claims to the ethical aspects of published materials and help to interact with other journals and/or publishers, if this contributes to the fulfillment of the duties of editors.

 4.2.
 Ensure the confidentiality of any information received from the authors of publications before it is published.

 4.3.
-Realize that the activity of the magazine is not a commercial project and does not carry with it the goal of making profit.
+Realize that the activity of the Journal is not a commercial project and does not carry with it the goal of making profit.